jhauberg/comply/README.md

 $ comply mylib
 ```

-Or use `.` to provide the current working directory as input:
+You can also just provide the current working directory as input:

 ```console
 $ cd mylib